Cleaning Tips, Guides & Resources

 DIY Guide to Cleaning Your Air Conditioner (Indoor & Outdoor Units)

 Having your air conditioner breakdown when you need it most can be very frustrating.
 Unfortunately, this tends to happen in many households due to inadequate care and maintenance or mistiming of the same.
 Like any electrical unit, proper cleaning and servicing of your air conditioner is a must in order to keep it running smoothly.
 This is especially needed in places where hot climate is experienced for months at a stretch, thereby suggesting the overuse of cooling systems in the house.

-We spoke to the guys at Jim's Air Conditioning who reiterated the notion that all air conditioning units must be deep cleaned at least once a year to ensure proper functioning throughout the summer or a sudden heatwave.
+We spoke to the guys at Aircon Service Near Me (previously Jim's Airconditioning) who reiterated the notion that all air conditioning units must be deep cleaned at least once a year to ensure proper functioning throughout the summer or a sudden heatwave.

 How to Clean the Outdoor Unit of Your AC

 Before we explain how to clean the condenser unit of your AC, consider the location.
 Safety must be the number one priority here, hence, if the outdoor unit is fitted high above the ground, we advise calling in a professional to get the job done.
 On the other hand, condenser units that can be reached from the ground or from a standard household ladder should be cleaned as per the steps below.

 WARNING: For safety reasons, turn off the main power supply to the air conditioner before you start the cleaning process.